Baillie Gifford Positive Change Equities Fund

 Statement of Additional Information (SAI)

 The most significant risks of an investment in the Baillie Gifford Positive Change Equities Fund are Investment Style Risk, Growth Stock Risk, Long-Term Investment Strategy Risk, Non-Diversification Risk and Impact Risk.
 The Fund is managed on a bottom up basis and stock selection is likely to be the main driver of investment returns.
 Returns are unlikely to track the movements of the benchmark.
 The prices of growth stocks can be based largely on expectations of future earnings and can decline significantly in reaction to negative news.
 The Fund is managed on a long-term outlook, meaning that the Fund managers look for investments that they think will make returns over a number of years, rather than over shorter time periods.
 The Fund may have a smaller number of holdings with larger positions in each relative to other mutual funds.
-In some circumstances, the Fund's positive change objectives set by the manager for each holding may not be successful in assessing and identifying companies that have or will have a positive impact or support a given position.
-In some circumstances, companies could ultimately have a negative social, impact, or no impact, on addressing a global challenge, or on environmental, social and/or governance impact.
+The Fund may not be successful in assessing and identifying companies that have or will have a positive impact or support a given position.
+In some circumstances, companies could ultimately have a negative social, impact, or no impact, on addressing a global challenge, or on environmental, social and/or governance impact matter.
 The Fund's focus on social, environmental or governance (ESG) factors may mean it makes different investments than funds that do not focus on these issues in their investment process.
 The Fund may not choose to invest in potentially profitable companies or could sell investments based on ESG factors when it might be a financial disadvantage to do so.
-Other Fund risks include: Asia Risk, China Risk, Conflicts of Interest Risk, Currency Risk, Emerging Markets Risk, Equity Securities Risk, Environmental, Social and Governance Risk, Focused Investment Risk, Frontier Markets Risk, Information Technology Risk, IPO Risk, Japan Risk, Large Capitalization Securities Risk, Liquidity Risk, Market Disruption and Geopolitical Risk, Market Risk, New and Smaller-Sized Funds Risk, Non-U.S. Investment Risk, Service Provider Risk, Settlement Risk, Small-and Medium Capitalization Securities Risk, Socially Responsible Investing Risk, Valuation Risk.
+Other Fund risks include: Asia Risk, Conflicts of Interest Risk, Currency Risk, Emerging Markets Risk, Equity Securities Risk, Environmental, Social and Governance Risk, Focused Investment Risk, Frontier Markets Risk, Government and Regulatory Risk, Information Technology Risk, Initial Public Offering Risk, Large-Capitalization Securities Risk, Liquidity Risk, Market Disruption and Geopolitical Risk, Market Risk, Non-U.S. Investment Risk, Service Provider Risk, Settlement Risk, Small-and Medium-Capitalization Securities Risk, Socially Responsible Investing Risk and Valuation Risk.